10 things coming up at the Festival of Chichester

 Things you mustn't miss

-2 Festival.
-Monday, June 17, 7.30pm.
-West Sussex Guitar Club Presents, Christ Church, Old Market Avenue, Chichester, PO19 1SW.
-Come and enjoy vibrant guitar ensemble music, presented by the West Sussex Guitar Club.
-Performances will include the West Sussex Guitar Club Orchestra, directed by Linda Kelsall-Barnett, plus smaller ensembles, exploring a wide range of repertoire.
-Refreshments will be available in the interval.

-3 Festival.
-Tuesday, June 18, 7.30pm.
-Piacere String Quartet, St Johns Chapel, St John’s Street, PO19 1UR.
-The Piacere String Quartet is a newly-formed string quartet comprising Inna Erskine, Michael Sullivan, Phyllida Maude-Roxby and Graham Elliott.
-The ensemble will be performing Mozart’s popular Dissonance quartet K 465 and Dvorak’s 12th American string quartet Op 96.

-4 Festival.
+8 Festival.
+Friday, June 28, 7.30pm.
+The Music Of Love In The Harbour By Danielle Morgan/John Merrigan, Fatdan Productions, The Oxmarket Gallery, Off East Street, Chichester, PO19 1YH.
+A special evening featuring the music and soundtrack from the critically-acclaimed play Love in the Harbour written by renowned singer/songwriter Danielle Morgan and John Merrigan, performed live.

+9 Festival.
+Tuesday, June 25, 7.30pm.
+Poetry & Jazz Café With Sean O’Brien, Edes House, West Street, Chichester, PO19 1RW.
+Acclaimed poet Sean O’Brien and jazz stars the Dream Duo, with Julian Stringle and Dominic Ashworth on clarinet and guitar, entertain and inspire.
+Sean will read his new collection Europa.

+10 Festiival.
 Thursday, June 20, 7.30pm.
-Louis De Bernières: The Songs, Blakefest, St John’s Chapel, St John’s Street, PO19 1UR.
+Louis De Bernières: The Songs, St John’s Chapel, St John’s Street, PO19 1UR.
 The internationally-acclaimed author of Captain Corelli’s Mandolin Louis de Bernières returns to the Festival after sell-out shows last summer.
 This year he entertains with his highly-original, moving and inspiring songs in a programme of words and music.
-With support from jazz/poetry duo Jamie Leeming (guitar) and Barry Smith (words).

-5 Festival.
-Sunday, June 16, 7.30pm.
-Garden open from 4pm.
-Ikarus inc, The Rude Mechanical Theatre, Halnaker Park Cottage Garden, Park Lane, Halnaker, Near Chichester, PO18 0QH.
-Another sparkling evening of outdoor theatre, with mirth, music and mayhem.
-The story of Daedalus and his son Ikarus who sell dreams to the good folk of Dreamland in the American Mid-West.
-But can Ikarus fly?

-6 Festival.
-Saturday, June 15, 7.30pm.
-Summer Delights: An Evening With Chichester City Band, St Paul’s Church, Churchside, Chichester, PO19 6FT.
-A delicious evening of summer tunes for all to enjoy, tastefully and stylishly served up by your local brass band in the magnificent St Paul’s, Churchside.

 Fantastic line-up unveiled for 2019 Festival of Chichester